motart/ai-bug-triage-agent/README.md

 # ai-bug-triage-agent

 This project provides an AI-driven bug triage agent.
 The agent receives bug tickets from Jira via webhook, analyzes the code base, suggests fixes, and creates code reviews in GitHub.
-Infrastructure can be provisioned with Terraform, and the agent learns from reviewer feedback.
+The agent also learns from reviewer feedback.

 ## Features